LavenderAU/generator-lavender-webapp/readme.md

 - Run: `yo lavender-webapp`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.

+`*Note:* If including LESS, make sure python is installed and added to PATH as *Spritesmith* needs it.`

 #### Third-Party Dependencies